sturoid/starter-web-react-graphql/README.md

 # starter-web-react-graphql
-Starter web project for React and GraphQL with Parcel for build system, Apollo for GraphQL integration, and code formatting and enforcement with eslint, prettier, and husky.
-Includes sign in, sign up, forgot password, reset password, and many helpful things that almost all projects need.
+Starter project with good basics for creating a web application using React and GraphQL.
+Includes:
+- Code and folder structure.
+- Code formatting and enforcement with eslint, prettier, and husky.
+- Base UI elements, error elements, form elements, utils, and services.
+- Sign in, sign up, forgot password, reset password, and initial authenticated dashboard view.
+- Testing setup with Jest, enzyme, and Cypress.

 ## Setup